-Provisions for expenses Administrative expenses, as budgeted for the Oklahoma
+Provisions for expenses Administrative expenses, as budgeted for the and Judges.

-Uniform Retirement System for Justices and Judges.
+Oklahoma Uniform Retirement System for Justices

-Form of payment Active members who were contributing 8% of pay as of annuity.

-August 31, 2005, are assumed to retire with an unreduced benefit payable as a 50% Joint and Survivor annuity.
-All other members are assumed to retire with a life-only process and are missing a date of birth, we assume they are
+Form of payment Active members who were contributing 8% of pay as of August 31, 2005, are assumed to retire with an unreduced benefit payable as a 50% Joint and Survivor annuity.
+All other members are assumed to retire with a life-only annuity.